valhuber/TDD/readme_old.md

 <figure><img src="https://github.com/valhuber/ApiLogicServer/raw/main/images/docker/VSCode/nw-readme/declare-logic.png"></figure>

+Unlike manual code, logic is
+* **automatically reused** - it is enforced as part of the API, so automatically shared across *all* screens and services
+* **automatically ordered** - maintenance is simply altering the rules; the system computes their execution order by automatically discovering their depenencies.
+No more archaeology.
+* **transparent** - business users can read the spreadsheet-like rules

 &nbsp;&nbsp;

->  Key Take-away: logic spreadsheet-like rules can dramatically reduce backend logic
+>  Key Take-away: logic spreadsheet-like rules can dramatically reduce the effort for backend logic, and make it transparent

 &nbsp;&nbsp;